 server, fill them, save as drafts, and submit them.
 The app connects to the server and fetches enabled forms from it.
 AEM Forms app syncs with the server and as soon as forms are loaded in the app, users can work offline.
 If the app is offline, data is saved on the device, and the data is synced with the server when the app is online.

+AEM Forms Workflow server is AEM Forms on JEE.
 If you have an AEM Forms Workflow server, you can render forms as tasks in AEM Forms app.
 For example, you run a banking firm, and customer fills an application to use your services.
 The application is an adaptive form that accepts information from your customers, and stores it as a submission for review.
 The administrator reviews an application and forwards a verification request to the field worker.
 The forwarded application enables a verification form in your field worker's app as a task.
 Your field worker carries the mobile device to your customer and verifies the details.

-For more information on AEM Forms app working with AEM Forms server, see Conard gets assessment task in the refsite documentation.
+For more information on AEM Forms app working with AEM Forms Workflow server, see Conard gets assessment task in the refsite documentation.

 The forms are downloaded on your app, and are available offline.
 For example, you are running a banking firm, and a customer fills an application on your site.
 The application is an adaptive form that accepts information from your customers, and stores it for review.
 The administrator reviews the form, and creates a verification form in AEM author instance.
 The admin enables syncing of the form with AEM Forms app, and publishes it.
 If the verification form is available in AEM Forms app, your field agent can use a mobile device to verify your customer's details.
 The mobile device syncs with the server, and the verification form is loaded in the app.
 Your field agent can visit your customer, verify the details, save data as draft, or submit the verification form.
-The form is synced with the server whenever the app is online.
+The form is synced with the server every time your app is online.

 To sync your form in AEM Forms app:

 - In author instance, select a form, and click View Properties.